 Angelica Kauffman (1741-1807), self-portrait, 1770-1775, National Portrait gallery.
 One of 25 self-portraits as a mentally alert creative artist with pencil, paintbrush or harp.
 She gazes out forthrightly.
 See http://en.wikipedia.org/wiki/Johann Zoffany

 - I am showing you this painting again to point out the artist Richard Cosway (1742-1821, RA 1770) bottom right.
 He is skewering the only female body in the room, a cast of a female torso.
-Cosway was once a more famous artist than Gainsborough and his portraits were the rage in Regency London.
-He became Principal Painter to the Prince of Wales. - (CLICK) Richard Cosway was married to Maria Cosway, shown here, who was also an artist, but they separated.
+Cosway was once a more famous artist than Gainsborough and he knew it, his portraits were all the rage in Regency London and he became Principal Painter to the Prince of Wales. - (CLICK) Richard Cosway was married to Maria ('ma-RYE-ah') Cosway, also a gifted and successful artist.